G4l43r/lpthw-cn/ex0.rst

    a.
 If you run ``python`` and it's not there (``python is not recognized..``).
 Install it from http://python.org/download
    b. *Make sure you install Python 2 not Python 3.*
    c.
 You may be better off with ActiveState Python especially when you miss Administrative rights
+   d.
+If after you install it ``python`` still isn't recognized then in powershell enter this:

+        ``[Environment]::SetEnvironmentVariable("Path", "$env:Path;C:\Python27", "User")``

+   e.
+Close powershell and then start it again to make sure python now runs.
+If it doesn't restart may be required.

 7. Hit CTRL-Z (^Z), ``Enter`` and get out of ``python``.
 8. You should be back at a prompt similar to what you had before you typed ``python``.
 If not find out why.